heremaps/here-data-sdk-typescript/CODINGSTYLE.md

 - Indentation rules are defined in the `.prettierrc.json` file contained in the development environment.
 - A useful formatting plugin is Visual Studio Code "prettier" extension.

-## Visual Studio Code Configuration
+## Visual Studio Code сonfiguration

 To configure the VSCode: